Bear |

 The time at Kamiseya was highlighted by the great Navy chow.
 It was hard to imagine how well the Navy fed their troops where steak and eggs for Sunday brunch was not uncommon.

 The cause of the fire was determined to have been caused when one of the men in the Comm.
-Center, SP3 Ott, accidentally kicked a box of thermite grenades stored there for the purpose of destroying equipment in the event of an emergency.
+Center accidentally kicked a box of thermite grenades stored there for the purpose of destroying equipment in the event of an emergency.
 A request by our CO, Major Ben McKibben, to replace the outdated thermite grenades had been ignored.
 However, his replacement in August of 1954, Maj.
 John T. Horton, was relieved of duty as CO due to the accident and resulting fire.

 Finally a new Operations building was constructed and we were finally going back to Chitose.
 It was like a homecoming when we arrived.
 The troops that stayed behind greeted us like long lost friends and many a celebration went on in the EM and NCO clubs.